azyva/dragom-site/pages/intro/what-dragom-is-not.md

 Under construction...

 <!--
 Not gui.
 Not web-based.
 But can integrate.
+Not Jenkins or Maven plugin, but maybe eventually.
 -->